mirekslouf/stemdiff/README.md

 	* sum just the central region with the strongest diffractions &rArr; higher speed
 	* 3 centering types: (0) geometry, (1) center of 1st, (2) individual centers
-	* better definition of summation and centering parameters
+	* improved definition of summation and better documentation
-	* better documentation strings + demo data + improved *master script*
 * Version 5.0 = complete rewrite of v.4.2
-	* all key features of v.4.2 (summation, filtering, deconvolution)
 	* conversion *2D-diffractogram &rarr; 1D-profile* moved to package EDIFF
-	* several generalizations and improvements, namely:
-		- possibility to define and use more detectors/datafile formats
-		- better filtering (including estimated number of diffractions)
+	* better filtering (including estimated number of diffractions)
-		- more types of deconvolution (experimental; to be finished in v.6.0)
+	* more detectors + more types of deconvolution (beta; to finish in v.6.0)
 * Version 5.1 = (beta) support for parallel processing
 * Version 5.2 = (beta) improvement of diff.patterns in sister package idiff

 Acknowledgement
 ---------------